KEEPING CHILDREN SAFE IN OUR SCHOOLS

 It is not a school’s position to tell parents how to raise their children – we are obliged however, to advise and share concerns around internet use as the internet can also open the door to a world our children should be protected from.

-If you would like further information regarding keeping your children safe on the internet, please see the E-Safety section of our website and our school’s E-Safety Policy.
+If you would like further information regarding keeping your children safe on the internet, please see the On Line Safety section of our website and our school’s On Line Safety Policy.

 Bringing and Collecting your Child from School